nrokh/RTmocapFB/README.md

 * Pilot test proprioceptive sensitivity

 To do:
+* add L and R sides to vibro sensitivity testing
 * get metronome app
 * add timeout for toe-in trial (5 min)
 * add catch trials at set number of steps